 Substance Abuse Program

 Drug and alcohol problems are common in society today.
 The Scott County Jail offers programs through group therapy and substance abuse education.
 Participation in substance abuse programs is voluntary or may be Court ordered.
-You can learn about the substance abuse program through the CADS Staff.
-You can use an Inmate Request on the kiosks to request entry into a program by an interview with the Center for Alcohol and Drug Services (CADS).
-Failure to follow rules may be grounds to remove from the CADS substance abuse program.
-Your security status plays a vital role in your approval to participate in CADS

 Education Programs and Services